-(i) Physically check each respirator prior to its assignment to their employees to be sure that it is of the type specified in the Worksite-Specific Respiratory Protection Plan.
+(i) Physically check each respirator prior to assigning it to employees to be sure it is of the type specified in the Worksite-Specific Respiratory Protection Plan.

 (j) Establish local procedures to remove from service any defective respirators or parts.